devtron-labs/devtron/docs/user-guide/deploying-application/triggering-ci.md

 Users need to have [Build & deploy permission](../global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and application) to pass build parameters.
 {% endhint %}

-If you wish to pass runtime parameters for build job, you can provide key-value pairs before triggering the build.
-This will inject those key-value pairs as environment variables in CI runner pods and all its containers.
+If you wish to pass runtime parameters for a build job, you can provide key-value pairs before triggering the build.
+Thereafter, you can access those passed values using the keys of your environment variables.

 **Steps**